kras99 - stock.adobe.com

 Acronis launched an endpoint detection and response platform for Acronis Cyber Protect Cloud.
 It adds to Acronis' security portfolio in its push to become a comprehensive platform for managed services providers, value-added resellers and enterprises, but it competes in a crowded market.

-The EDR platform is designed to detect anomalous user behavior and events on corporate endpoints, including laptops and mobile devices, in an effort to catch and contain cyber attacks.
+The EDR platform is designed to detect anomalous user behavior and events on corporate endpoints, including workstations and servers, in an effort to catch and contain cyber attacks.
 It works alongside Acronis' other endpoint security technologies, including signature-based and heuristic-based anti-malware, to provide visibility into more complex attacks, such as zero days.

 Acronis EDR is also integrated with Intel's threat detection technology (TDT), a system on a chip architecture used to uncover attacks such as fileless malware that get deployed in memory.

 Analysts see the additional endpoint security technology as filling a gap in Acronis' portfolio but said the vendor will have plenty of competition from well-established players.

 "The challenge is they have to convince [customers] that this is in their best interest," said Michael Suby, an analyst at IDC.
 "And I'm not saying that they can't.
 But they're a small player in a big market."

 The EDR platform adds to Acronis' security and endpoint protection platform (EPP) and helps level the playing field with other market players, including Trend Micro, Trellix, CrowdStrike, SentinelOne, Microsoft and Broadcom, according to Matthew Ball, an analyst of global infrastructure, cloud and cybersecurity research at Canalys, a global analyst firm.

 "A lot of products out there, they just offer the protection part," Ball said.
 "What they need is the continuous detection and response to incidents.
 That's where the market is at the moment.
 Acronis is catching up in that respect."